Alluxio/alluxio/docs/en/compute/Presto.md

 ### Enable data locality

-It is recommended to collocate Presto workers with Alluxio workers so that Presto workers can read data locally.
+It is recommended to co-locate Presto workers with Alluxio workers so that Presto workers can read data locally.
 An important option to enable in Presto is `hive.force-local-scheduling`, which forces splits to be scheduled on the same node as the Alluxio worker serving the split data.
 By default, `hive.force-local-scheduling` in Presto is set to `false`, and Presto will not attempt to schedule the work on the same machine as the Alluxio worker node.

 ### Increase parallelism